 I've done it.
 The red chili sauce was absolutely delicious.
 And it's not something I really want to do again.

+The secret is to start with red chili puree.
 There are two kinds of red chili puree:

 - Frozen red chile puree